akronym-org/GDPR/README.md

 ## Limitations

 * GDPR is pre-alpha
 * This tool doesn't have a security audit.
-Use in your dev env only.
+Use in dev only.
 * GDPR uses SeaORM, which supports Postgres, MySQL and SQLite.

 ## How to